andywer/react-stateful-fn/README.md

 ### Separation of Concern

-With `addState` we cleanly separate representational code (defining the visual output and assigning event handlers) and state management logic (how to derive a new state based on an event and the previous state).
+With `addState` we separate representational code and state management logic.
+It nicely matches the underlying design of React: Components as mappers from props to DOM and state machines.

-As a professional developer having worked on several enterprise-grade React projects over the years I have constantly encountered ever-growing "Hydra" components:
+As a professional developer having worked on several enterprise-grade React projects over the years, I have often encountered these ever-growing "Hydra" components:

 ```jsx
 class Hydra extends React.Component {